Pierredanselme/Project/README.md

 I think it is a good way to use all the notions that we study and to add more like dictionary etc..
 It is also link to my courses in the Tec like biology.

-For information the transcription transform A-> U,   T -> A,   C -> G,  and  G -> C
+For information the transcription transform A-> U,   T -> A,   C -> G,  and  G -> C Where A,T,C,G are nucleotids (parts of the DNA)

 #Algorithm :